dmadison/ServoInput/README.md

 Some third party boards such as the [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) and the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) support external interrupts on all pins.
 Be sure to check the documentation for your board before connecting your servos.

 Each servo's signal wire needs to be connected to a separate pin.
 If you do not have enough interrupt-capable pins on your board, you can also use [pin change interrupts](https://playground.arduino.cc/Main/PinChangeInterrupt/).
-These must be set manually for each ServoInputPin object, with additional code to differentiate pins if you're using multiple pin change interrupts in the same group.
-See the [PinChange example](examples/PinChange/PinChange.ino) for reference.
+ServoInput integrates with [NicoHood's](https://github.com/NicoHood) [PinChangeInterrupt](https://github.com/NicoHood/PinChangeInterrupt) library for AVRs - just import Nico's library before ServoInput and any necessary pin change interrupts will be added automatically.
+Be aware that due to the extra overhead pin change interrupts are not as accurate or reliable as external interrupts.
+Keep that in mind when choosing which pins to connect to which servo.

 ### Power Levels